Re-Evaluate AVI's Dining Service Contract at Siena College

 AVI was therefore tasked with training a large number of brand new staff.
 Lack of thorough and consistent training was evident, particularly in Casey’s and the newly created Starbucks where it was often impossible to get a drink order created properly the first time.
 This was also seen in a number of documented food safety incidents where students received under-cooked meat items.

-As of the writing of this petition, AVI has been officially operating on campus for 8 months and 11 days, or 256 days, or 36 weeks, 6164 hours.
+As of the writing of this petition, AVI has been officially operating on campus for 8 months and 11 days, or 256 days.

 AVI is no longer "NEW" to campus.

 Disappointingly, AVI failed to uphold the one major thing they promised; fresh foods made from scratch on campus daily.
 Unable to support the number of students eating at their dining venues each day, AVI quickly resorted to purchasing from off-campus vendors.
 Muffins, cookies, and other pastries served in Casey’s were supposed to be baked on campus, but rather, were purchased from Rockland Bakery, a commercial bakery about two hours south of Siena, and were shipped up every few days.
 Other food products, such as chicken tenders which were supposed to be made from hand, were simply purchased frozen from Sysco, the same food distributor previously used by Sodexo.

 Rather, AVI focused their efforts on obscure details, like making their own fresh peanut butter on-site.
 Comically, AVI management once stated that their peanut butter is safe for those with peanut allergies.
 While many important details fell by the wayside, AVI continued to focus their efforts on random things, like making their own pasta noodles with an expensive machine imported from Italy.

 Furthermore, it was under Sodexo’s time at Siena that Siena became the first ever Catholic college in the world to attain Fair Trade status, and only the 3rd college in the nation. [comment removed by request]